BaiLiping/RFS_Filters/README.md

 RFS is an elegant mathematical framework that incorporates the set cardinality dynamics into the propagation process; that's it.
 It can be applied to many existing methods, giving rise to an infinite number of publication possibilities.
 As an outsider, I find that amusing.

-The PMBM filter is a kitchen-sink approach to things, essentially a Multiple-Hypothesis filter.
+The PMBM filter is a kitchen-sink approach to things, essentially a Multiple-Hypothesis filter, and the RFS is a wrapper.

 ![result2](https://github.com/BaiLiping/Multi-Object-Tracking/blob/cd86b4ec3879b8596497308efc759dfebe2571eb/alternating_classification.gif)